Home > Science Why Near-Death Experiences Are Different

 0% saw a Devil

-As indicated above, 46% of them were told in various ways it was “not their time to die.”
-Because such a large number of them were given this message, it suggests that it has an objectivity based in reality.
-It is equivalent to 46% of NDErs report being told “life is but a dream” during their experiences.
-The cryptic nature of the message combined with being heard by so many experiencers gives its strong credibility as to being an objective experience.
+As indicated above, 46% of NDErs were told in various ways it was “not their time to die.”
+Because such a large number of NDErs were given this message, it suggests that NDEs have an objectivity based in reality.
+It is equivalent to 46% of NDErs report being told something cryptic like “life is but a dream” during their experiences.
+The cryptic nature of this message combined with this message being heard by so many experiencers gives NDEs strong evidence of being objective experiences.

 An interesting concept explained to one person during an NDE is how the afterlife appears to people in the way they need it to appear after death.
-This explains why the Being of Light appears as Christ to some people and as an angel or Higher Self to another.
+This explains why the Being of Light appears as Jesus to some people and as an angel or Higher Self to another.
 It also explains why people experience different things during their NDEs.
 People experience different things because people have different needs.
-These needs are met at the time of death.
+These needs are met after death.

-In my opinion, these differences suggest that someone who expects to flutter about with winged cherubs playing harps and singing hallelujah after death is allowed to do precisely that until they realize that this is certainly not a real heaven.
+In my opinion, these differences suggest that someone who expects to flutter around with winged cherubs playing harps and singing hallelujah after death will be allowed to do precisely that until they realize this is certainly not a real heaven.
 Others might expect to spend all their time in eternity in prayer and glorification – until it is clearly demonstrated to them that this is a fantasy-to-be-abandoned.
 Even those who are convinced by their religious leaders that they will be tormented in hell-fire are given a hellish experience for the purpose of education.
-This suggests the initial phase of the death experience is transitory and merely a preparatory phase where people are allowed to face their illusions in order to teach them important lessons about themselves.
+This suggests the initial phase of the death experience is transitory and merely a preparatory phase where people are allowed to face their illusions to teach them important lessons about themselves.

 One of the reasons why these experiences are different can be explained by the great mystic Meister Eckhart.
 In the NDE movie, Jacob’s Ladder, Meister Eckhart is quoted as saying: